killianmuldoon/doca-platform/docs/dev/conditions.md

 	// ConditionApplicationsReconciled is the condition type that indicates that the
 	// applications are reconciled.
 	ConditionApplicationsReconciled conditions.ConditionType = "ApplicationsReconciled"
+	// ConditionConfigPortsReconciled is the condition type that indicates that the
+	// applications config ports are reconciled.
+	ConditionConfigPortsReconciled conditions.ConditionType = "ConfigPortsReconciled"
 	// ConditionApplicationsReady is the condition type that indicates that the
 	// applications are ready.
 	ConditionApplicationsReady conditions.ConditionType = "ApplicationsReady"
 )

 var (
-	// DPUServiceConditions is the list of conditions that the DPUService
+	// Conditions is the list of conditions that the DPUService can have.
-	// can have.
 	Conditions = []conditions.ConditionType{
 		conditions.TypeReady,
 		ConditionApplicationPrereqsReconciled,
 		ConditionApplicationsReconciled,
 		ConditionApplicationsReady,
 		ConditionDPUServiceInterfaceReconciled,
+		ConditionConfigPortsReconciled,
 	}
 )
 ```